Cyanox62/PlayerXP/README.md

 * Gives xp values based on normal game tasks
 * Scale factor for all xp values
 * Config options to change the rates of each task
-* Commands that can be run through RA console **or** client console by using the prefix `.` to check the level and xp of a user.
+* Commands that can be run through RA console **or** client console by using the prefix `.` to check the level, xp, and server ranking of a user, as well as the server leaderboard.
 You can use the users username with an autocomplete feature (plugin will automatically get the closest user to the name you typed) if they are on the server, otherwise you can use their steamid if they are offline
 * Commands to find the player with the highest level in the server and get the server's leaderboard
-* Levels get increasingly harder to achieve, you need 1000 xp to get to level 2, then it will take 250 more experience to level up after every level
+* Levels get increasingly harder to achieve, you need 1000 xp to get to level 2, then it will take 250 more xp to level up after every level
 * Players will get a message in their console when they:
   * Level up, including the xp required to level up again
   * Die, showing their current xp and the xp they need to level up